dojo/actions/README.md

 The `dojo-actions/actions` module has a default export of the actions factory, a factory which generates instances of the action class.

 Creating an action requires at least two options at least to be specified.
-There is `type` which is a unique string, symbol or TypeScript enumeration value.
+There is `type` which is a unique string or symbol.
 Also an action must implement a `do()` method.
 For example:

 ```typescript
 import actionFactory from 'dojo-actions/actions';